Sarvagya-10/hallucination/experimentation_parameters_and_methodology.md

 # LLM Experiment: Comparing outputs of different instances of several models to check for determinism and hallucination
  Google AI Studio url: https://aistudio.google.com/

+## Major goals for the experiment:
+1. try to see if setting all parameters same and temparature 0 actually generates same answer,
+2. to check if LLM hallucinates
+3. to check if one instance of LLM can recognise hallucination done by another instance.

-Setup parameters (kept same for both instances of all models):
+## Setup parameters (kept same for both instances of all models):
 1. Temperature = 0
 2. Top P = 1
 3. Output length (number of output tokens) = 65536